Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-random-colours.md

 });
 ```

-It might not have the prettiest colours, but at least they're random!
+It might not have the prettiest colors, but at least they're random!

-You might have noted the `1e7` which is a shorthand Decimal Base Exponent.
+You might have noted the `1e7`, a shorthand Decimal Base Exponent.

 It means one followed by seven zeroes.